-1 A total of 105kW of solar and a 9.8kWh battery have been installed since 2016.

-- Public electric vehicle charging station at Heywood Park funded through Federal grant installed in 2019. - 3 Replacement of existing Council-owned streetlights to efficient LED lighting in residential streets. - Energy-efficient upgrades, including a 70% power consumption reduction in the IT server room in 2018. - Ongoing delivery of the Walking and Cycling Plan is encouraging more active modes of transport which in turn reduces car use. - 6 Six 'e-bikes', funded through State Government grants, are used by Council staff to reduce car trips.

-Council run events have been zero waste since 2014.
+- 1 A total of 105kW of solar and a 9.8kWh battery have been installed since 2016. - 2 Public electric vehicle charging station at Heywood Park funded through Federal grant installed in 2019. - 3 Replacement of existing Council-owned streetlights to efficient LED lighting in residential streets. - 4 Energy-efficient upgrades, including a 70% power consumption reduction in the IT server room in 2018. - 5 Ongoing delivery of the Walking and Cycling Plan is encouraging more active modes of transport which in turn reduces car use. - 6 Six 'e-bikes', funded through State Government grants, are used by Council staff to reduce car trips. - 7 Council-run events zero waste since 2014. - 8 Accelerated tree planting program on Council land.